My Technical Process For Publishing Each Joomla Blog Post

 Post Publish Quality Assurance + Testing New Links

 With everything set, I'll save the article and mark the status as published.
-If the scheduled date is in the future, it will go live on the date.
+If the scheduled date is in the future, it will go live on that date.
 If not, the blog goes live now!

 Distributing My Blog Across Social Media